-Information collected in DOCR-GSS is used to process discrimination complaints and enforce civil based on race, color, national the DOCR GSS is used by authorized DOT personnel to investigate discrimination complaints and create yearly and quarterly reports to meet Federal reporting requirements.
+Information collected in DOCR-GSS is used to process discrimination complaints and enforce civil rights laws and regulations, which prohibit workplace discrimination based on race, color, national origin, sex, disability, religion and age in employment and the provision of government services.
+PII in the DOCR GSS is used by authorized DOT personnel to investigate discrimination complaints and create yearly and quarterly reports to meet Federal reporting requirements.
 During the investigation process, DOT may use the GSS PII to contact individuals, research facts, and pass on appropriate information to judges, attorneys, and other parties directly involved in the investigation, but only on a need-to-know basis.